 Yes, Arbonne Essentials is certified Vegan.
 There is a vegan certification stamp on the box.

 I don't think it is because I don't see an organic certification or claims about being organic on the package.
 None of the ingredients say “organic” either.

 What About Allergies?

-The Arbone box states that the Essentials shake is made in a facility that also processes milk, eggs, tree nuts, soy and wheat.
+The Arbonne box states that the Essentials shake is made in a facility that also processes milk, eggs, tree nuts, soy, and wheat.
 As such, this may be an issue for people with allergies to those foods.

 Is Arbonne Made In America?

 Yes, Arbonne Essentials is made in the USA.

 Arbonne Essentials is made by the company, Arbone International LLC.
 They are located at 9400 Jeronimo Rd, Irvine, CA 92618.
 Their phone number is 949-770-2610.
 According to the Better Business Bureau, the company employs over 500 people and that does not include all the Independent Consultants.